Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 The Only Tool You Need to Make Your Email Retargeting Personal

-However, there’s one proven way you can make your retargeting emails stand out: personalization.
+There’s one proven way you can make your retargeting emails stand out: personalization.

 When people see hundreds of marketing messages each day, it’s hard to stand out from the rest.
 However, sending a well-crafted, personalized retargeting email can make all the difference.